NRCan/geo-deep-learning/docs/source/mode.rst

 The inference phase is the last one, it allows the use of a trained model to predict on new input data without ground truth.
 For this final step in the process, it need to assign every pixel in the original image a value corresponding to the most probable class with a certain level of confidence.
-Like the other two mode, the parameter will be found in :ref:`configurationdefaultparam` under ``inference`` and this configuration file look a like (for binary inference):
+Like the other two mode, the parameter will be found in :ref:`configurationdefaultparam` under ``inference`` and this configuration file looks like (for binary inference):

 .. literalinclude:: ../../../config/inference/default_binary.yaml